ypyp-pprn-mnmn/ff3_hack/docs/codes/3c/3c_912a-menu.put_cursor_on_window2.md

 ### args:
 +	in u8 $a3: cursor availablity flags on window-2.
-+	in u8 $79f0: offset of selected item (each menu item consists of 4-byte structure)
++	in u8 $79f0: byte offset of selected item (each menu item consists of 4-byte structure)
 +	in MenuItem $7900[]: cursor stop

 ### callers: